Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 The reason for the appearance of acquired types of cysts, more often in adults and adolescents:

-Education is most often not malignant.
+The formation is most often not malignant.
 But this does not give reason to think that there is no need to be examined and treated, since cysts tend to grow.
 The rapid growth of the cyst can lead to compression of vital areas of the brain.
-And, as we know, the brain is a very thin structure and the slightest intervention can lead to irreversible processes.
+And, as we know, the brain is a very delicate structure and the slightest intervention can lead to irreversible processes.

 Symptoms of the disease

-Very often, the cyst does not manifest itself in any way and a person accidentally finds out about his illness, undergoing an examination for the presence of another disease or simply undergoing a preventive examination.
-The disease can manifest itself in different ways, depending on the location, size, age, concomitant diseases.
+Very often, the cyst does not manifest itself in any way and a person accidentally finds out about his disease while undergoing examination for the presence of another disease or simply undergoing a preventive examination.
+The disease can manifest itself in different ways, depending on the location, size, age, and concomitant diseases.
 The following symptoms may occur simultaneously or one after the other:

 • Nausea and vomiting, after which it usually does not get better;